yashk1998/feedly/apps/client/README.md

-# Growero Frontend
+# rivsy Frontend

-Modern React frontend for the Growero RSS SaaS platform built with Vite, TypeScript, and Tailwind CSS.
+Modern React frontend for the rivsy RSS SaaS platform built with Vite, TypeScript, and Tailwind CSS.

 ## 🚀 Features